 Families traveling to Madison will enjoy the Madison Children's Museum.
 Plan several hours to play in the interactive exhibits displayed on several floors of the museum.
-Kids can engage in an art studio or learn about sustainability in the outdoor Urb Garden.
+Kids can engage in an art studio or learn about sustainability in the outdoor Urb Garden or explore the Wonderground space, which is a 10,000-square-foot outdoor play space recently added to the museum.
 There are always special events and programs happening.

 Entertainment in Downtown Madison

 For relaxing entertainment in Madison head to the Memorial Union Terrace.
 Yes, it is technically a student hangout at the University of Wisconsin-Madison but it is open to the public and one of the most laid-back ways to enjoy the local scene.
 Have a bite to eat while you look out over Lake Mendota and enjoy live local music.

 Summer is a great time to visit Madison, when you can enjoy nearly endless outdoor music options.
 From Concerts on the Square to opera in the park, Madison has a full slate of outdoor music concerts that are a fun way to enjoy the lakefront backdrop.

 The Henry Vilas Zoo is one of the top attractions in the city and it is free.
 In fact, it is one of the only zoos in the country with free admission.
 There are hundreds of animals and exhibits representative of the Arctic, desert, and African regions, among others.
 Indoor exhibits like the Herpetarium and Primate Building are nice back-ups on rainy days.
 There is a fun zoo train and carousel open during the summer.